The Science Case for Building a Band 1 Receiver Suite for ALMA: Level One Science Cases for Band 1

 Planet formation takes place in disks of dust and gas surrounding young stars.
 It is within these gas-rich protoplanetary disks that dust grains must agglomerate from the sub-micron sizes associated with the interstellar medium to larger pebbles, rocks and planetesimals, if planets are ultimately to be formed.
 The timescale of this agglomeration process is thought to be a few tens of Myr for terrestrial planets, while the process leading to the formation of giant planet cores remains uncertain.
 Core accretion models require at least a few Myr to form Jovian planets (Pollack et al.\ 1996), while dynamical instability models could form giant planets on orbital timescales ($t \ll 1$ Myr; Boss 2005).

 Gravitational instability models require high disk masses in order to form planets.
-So far, most accurate disk mass estimates come from submm and mm observations, where the dust is optically thin.
-Andrews \& Williams (2007a, 2007b) show that submm observations of dozens of protoplanetary disks reveal that only one system could be gravitationally unstable, conflicting with the high frequency of Jovian planets seen around low mass stars.
-Have these relatively young (1--6 Myr) systems already formed planets, or is most of the dust mass locked into larger grains and therefore not accounted for in submm and mm observations?
-If grain growth to centimeter sizes has occurred, most of a disk's dust mass would reside in the large particle population, which would emit at longer mm and cm wavelengths.
-Greaves et al.\ (in prep.) compare disk masses for objects in Taurus and Ophiuchus derived from 3 and/or 7 mm with 1.3 cm dust fluxes.
-The cm-based masses are found to be higher, by factors up to 5, than the shorter mm-based values, indicating that a significant fraction of the disks' total dust masses are indeed locked into cm-sized grains.
+So far, most accurate disk mass estimates come from submillimeter and mm observations, where the dust is optically thin.
+Andrews \& Williams (2007a, 2007b) show that submillimeter observations of dozens of protoplanetary disks reveal that only one system could be gravitationally unstable, conflicting with the high frequency of Jovian planets seen around low mass stars.
+Have these relatively young (1--6 Myr) systems already formed planets, or is most of the dust mass locked into larger grains and therefore not accounted for in submillimeter and millimeter observations?
+If grain growth to centimeter sizes has occurred, most of a disk's dust mass would reside in the large particle population, which would emit at longer millimeter and centimeter wavelengths.
+Figure \ref{fig:diskmasses} from Greaves et al.\ (in prep.) compares disk masses for objects in Taurus and Ophiuchus derived from 9 mm and 1.3 mm dust fluxes.
+The longer wavelength masses are found to generally be higher than the shorter wavelength values, indicating that a significant fraction of the disks' total dust masses are indeed locked up in larger grains.